January 18, 2021

 The scene shifts to the office of an airline travel agency and its public relations man, Leslie Nielson, former intelligence officer in the OSS.
 He is charming and flippant but not convincing whether serious or comedic.
 Squeezing laughs out of an unfunny script by Harry Spalding is not easy.
 At this stage in his career, Nielson is not a notable star, yet the average television viewer in America at the time might recognize his face if not his name.
 For any fan of Nielson's comedic career crescendo, it may be difficult to entirely remove him from his Lt.
 Frank Drebin character.

 Arriving at his office in a modest tribute hairstyle to the bride of Frankenstein is Alizia Gur in all her exotic allure.
 A frequent guest star on many American television shows during the period, her acting has not matured since her single Bond film appearance.
-She arranges a meeting between Nielson and Hugh Latimercredited as playing Jules Lemoinefellow OSS officer who wants his pal off to Paris for a secret mission to deliver the tape [real] containing defense information.
+She arranges a meeting between Nielson and Hugh Latimercredited as playing Jules Lemoinefellow OSS officer who wants his pal off to Paris for a secret mission to deliver the (real) tape containing defense information.
 But Latimer's fake reel becomes his fatal drawback.
 Upon discovering his body, Nielson gathers unknown material from his apartment for a tedious waste of film.
 Without any music score, it seems even longer.

-Nielson poses as an assistant to a professional photographer and to further the gambit they take along two models, one of which will turn out to be an impostor.
+Nielson poses as an assistant to a professional photographer and to further the gambit they take along two models, one of which turns out to be an impostor.
 Gur fills in as a third model.
 But even before packing for the special New Year’s Eve Bear Ski Club train, the photographer is stabbed in the back by the short-spiked end of a ski pole.
 I might have believed his immediate demise had he been struck in a carotid artery.
 With Gur as his companion,

-Nielson arrives at the costume party in a “Groucho Marx” prop Drebin undercover.
+Nielson arrives at the costume party in a “Groucho Marx” type prop Drebin undercover.
 By midnight, the party is in full swing with era music and “ants in your pants” dancing.

 On board is the large, high cholesterol, Eric Pohlmann, responsible for all the deaths in the film.
 The ski club has an inebriated bear mascot that interacts with Nielson for no apparent reason.
 The mascot gets a throttling as well and after the boat docks, Pohlmann dons the bear costume to the unknowing travel agent.
 Their confrontation in Dunkirk is pretty silly but it was not meant to be.
 He is able to beat the bear costume into submission with repeated blows to the stomach.
 Meanwhile, Gur’s been busy with her own plan for the tape and her inept pursuit of Nielson is preposterously dull.
 Nielson ends the film with a lighthearted, freeze-framed expression in “Police Squad” episode fashion.